Revisiting thermodynamics in computation and information theory: Some Basic Aspects of Computation Theory

 \item $q_0$ represents the start state of the Turing machine.

 \item $q_a$ is called the accepted state or in other words halting state.

 \item $q_r$ is called the rejected state. \end{itemize}

-Here, $\{L,R,S\}$ describes the direction of the movement of the head of the tape.
-Based on the command, the head moves left, right, or stays on that same position of the tape.
+Here, $\{L, R, S\}$ describes the direction of the movement of the head of the tape.
+Based on the command, the head moves left, right, or stays in the same position of the tape.
 In other equivalent computational definitions of the Turing machine, one can encounter multiple sets of accepting states, in other words, halting states.

-At each step of the computation, the state of the TM reads the alphabet in the square where the tape head is placed, and subsequently move on to a new state $q'$.
+At each step of the computation, the state of the TM reads the alphabet in the square where the tape head is placed and subsequently moves on to a new state $q'$.
 It writes a new alphabet ($a'$) on the tape, and then it moves its tape head either to the left or to the right.
 This process is repeated until the system attains the accepted state.
-Mathematically this map can be expressed as $(q,a) \rightarrow \, (q', a', d)$, where $d$ denotes the right or left movement of the tape head.
-For a given TM, the arguments of the transition states are called ``instantaneous description" (IDs) of the TM.
+Mathematically this map can be expressed as $(q, a) \rightarrow \, (q', a', d)$, where $d$ denotes the right or left movement of the tape head.
+For a given TM, the arguments of the transition states are called ``instantaneous descriptions" (IDs) of the TM.
 One can also sometimes encounter TM's with no halts.

-A function $f$ is called recursive, if there exist a TM with input alphabets $x$ where $x \in \Gamma^{\star}$, for which the TM computes $f(x)$.
-Similarly, the function $f$ is a partial recursive function, if we are able to compute $f(x)$ using a TM, where $x$ is input alphabets of the TM.
+A function $f$ is called recursive, if there exists a TM with input alphabets $x$ where $x \in \Gamma^{\star}$, for which the TM computes $f(x)$.
+Similarly, the function $f$ is a partial recursive function, if we are able to compute $f(x)$ using a TM, where $x$ is the input alphabets of the TM.
 Turing has conveyed in his work that all functions are not recursive, which remains a fundamental limitation.

-Turing machine has a great impact on the analysis of computational complexity~\cite{a82,a119}.
+Turing machine has a great impact on the analysis of computational complexity~\cite{hopcroft2001introduction,moore2011nature}.
 One of the profound open problems in mathematics that remains a concern for the exploration of the Turing machine is whether $P = \, NP$.
-The limitations of mathematics, like G\"odel's incompleteness theorem, have a deep intimacy with the computational device theory of Turing machine, and even in some parts of philosophy as well~\cite{a120}.
-As all devices are physical, it has been argued in some works~\cite{a30,a31} that one might bring some restriction to the foundation of physics by utilizing some properties of Turing machines.
+The limitations of mathematics, like G\"odel's incompleteness theorem, have a deep intimacy with the computational device theory of Turing machine, and even in some parts of philosophy as well~\cite{copeland2013computability}.
+As all devices are physical, it has been argued in some works~\cite{dawson2012kurt,aaronson2005guest} that one might bring some restriction to the foundation of physics by utilizing some properties of Turing machines.